t-karasova/grs-samples-python/tutorial_filtering.md

 - You can use an expression language for constructing a predicate for each field
 - You can combine different expressions with the help of logical operators

-See, the posibilities are impresive.
+See, the possibilities are impressive.

-Lets try them.
+Let's try them.

 **Time to complete**: About 4 minutes

 ## Before you begin

-To run Python code samples from this tutorial you will need to setup your virtual environment.
+To run Python code samples from this tutorial you will need to set up your virtual environment.

 Please use these commands in a terminal:
 ```bash